Organizing Your Closet

 - If you have more closet space then dresser space, hanging sweater bags will do the trick.
 They are cloth pockets that hang from the pole.
 You can not only use these for sweaters but work out clothes or pajamas.
-Anything light.
+Anything lightweight.

 - Buy different colored hangers for family members if spouses or kids share closets.
 That makes it easy to identify whose clothes are whose.

 - Finally, uniform hangers really do make your closet feel clean and organized.
 Do away with the dry cleaner, wire hangers and spruce up your closet.
 My favorite hangers save a ton space!

 Ever thought about hiring an image consultant?
 You can find one here.